 something that doesn’t fit?

-A word about treating kids.
-If a child is an identified patient then it’s likely I’ll want to see
+About treating kids.
+If a child is an identified patient then it’s likely I’ll need to see

 parents in the initial visit, maybe later, too, unless (a) the child or adolescent has asked to be